shaoweilin/shaoweilin.github.io/_sources/posts/2022-05-08-parametric-typeclasses-aid-generalization-in-program-synthesis.md.txt

 ## Examples of parametric strategy

-For example, equivalence between types can be captured by parametric classes, and the following seminal paper describes how to extend types equivalences to constructions involving those types in a systematic way.
+For example, equivalence between types can be captured by parametric classes, and the seminal paper *Changing Data Structures in Type Theory: A Study of Natural Numbers*(2000) by Magaud and Bertot {cite}`magaud2000changing` describes how to extend types equivalences to constructions involving those types in a systematic way.
 Automated transport along equivalences is important if we want to switch between unary and binary numbers for efficiency in automated programming.

-- Nicolas Magaud and Yves Bertot.
-2000.
-"Changing Data Structures in Type Theory: A Study of Natural Numbers" (TYPES 2000).

-This next paper summarizes the latest strategies in parametric transport, and relates them to univalent transport from homotopy type theory.
+The 2021 paper *The Marriage of Univalence and Parametricity *(2021) by Tabareau, Tanter and Sozeau {cite}`tabareau2021marriage` summarizes the latest strategies in parametric transport, and relates them to univalent transport from homotopy type theory.
 There is also heavy use of classes in their approach.

-- Tabareau, Nicolas, Éric Tanter, and Matthieu Sozeau.
-2021.
-"The Marriage of Univalence and Parametricity" (JACM).

 ## Example - Noetherian induction